brodieG/.myconf/notes/valgrind.md

 time, it was because I couldn't uninstall things in /usr/local/bin even though I had rwx to them because /usr/local/bin itself was root.

+Even worse this caused problems with the admin scripts that run on the DCE laptop, so really not an option.